7 Insurance Adjuster Tactics to Watch Out For (And How to Counter Them)

 • Ask for a supervisor.
 Frontline adjusters have limited authority.
 A supervisor can often approve amounts the initial adjuster couldn't.

 • File a state complaint.
 Contact your state's Department of Insurance.
-Formal complaints trigger investigations.
+A formal complaint triggers an investigation — and insurers know it.

 • Consult an attorney.
-For disputes over $5,000 or more, a free consultation with an insurance bad faith attorney can clarify your options.
+For disputes over $5,000, a free consultation with an insurance bad faith attorney can clarify your options fast.

 The adjuster's job is to close your claim for as little as possible.
 Your job is to make sure "as little as possible" is still a fair amount.